 Walter Scott Vogt, 84 of North Adams, MA died on Monday, March 9, 2020 at Williamstown Commons.
 He was born in Jamaica, NY on August 1, 1935 a son of the late Frederick W. Vogt and Agnes (Scott) Vogt Roberts.
 He was a graduate of Huntington High School in Huntington, NY.
 He attended Berkshire Community College and the Salvation Army School for Officer Training in Bronx, NY.
 He came to North Adams as an officer in charge at the local Salvation Army.
 In 1992 Walter married Joyce Lataif.

-To plant a memorial tree in honor of Walter Scott Vogt, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Walter Scott Vogt, please visit our Heartfelt Sympathies Store.

 Mr. Vogt was an ordained minister preaching at the Briar Chapel in Savoy on Sundays and, when needed, was a substitute pastor at the First Baptist Church in Adams.
 In his early employment he was a social worker at North Adams Regional Hospital, and an assistant foreman at the Wall Streeter Shoe Company.
 Walter was a longtime accountant for RJ Widen Tannery in North Adams, the Old Stone Mill in Adams, and the SS Pierce Co. (later known as Kraft Food) in Chicopee, MA as well as an accountant for Beloit Co, Lenox Division.
 He prepared individual income taxes for over 40 years throughout Berkshire County.